Yesterdays exercise was about reflecting on your childhood.

 You can record them on your phone and listen to it several times.
 The more you train to say and listen to positive sentences about yourself the stronger you will believe in them.

 You can translate into your own language if English is not your primary language.

 Well done!
 You are done with today’s exercise.

 Remember that it is not an easy task to learn to be present.

-You give yourself a mental and physical boost if you sneak in breathing exercises during your day.
+We give ourselves a mental and physical boost if we sneak in breathing exercises during our day.